JaredGill/Data_Collection_Crypto/README.md

 # Data_Collection_CoinMarket
 This project is a data scrape of the website https://coinmarketcap.com/ with Selenium to get crypto coin data.
-It will involve the use of selenium
+It will involve the use of various python packages to scrape data and then to connect to Amazon Web Services S3 Bucket and RDS.
+The python script will be saved as a Docker image to be ran on a AWS EC2 instance which will pull the Docker Image and run the scraper everyday at 12:00pm using crontab.
+The EC2 metrics will be observed and monitored using prometheus and grafana through the aid of a node exporter.
+Lastly a CI/CD pipeline will be created to update the Docker image upon a push to Github.

 ## Building a Scraper